Wedding of Prince William and Catherine Middleton: Bride

-The bridal dress, designed by the London-based designer Sarah Burton at Alexander McQueen, was made of ivory satin and featured an overlaid long-sleeved V-neck lace bodice and appliquéd full skirt with box pleats, the back leading to a nine-foot train.
+Catherine's bridal dress, designed by the London-based designer Sarah Burton at Alexander McQueen, was made of ivory satin and featured an overlaid long-sleeved V-neck lace bodice and appliquéd full skirt with box pleats, the back leading to a nine-foot train.
 The bodice incorporated machine-made lace, sourced from manufacturers in France and Britain.
 Floral motifs were cut from lengths of these and then appliquéd by hand onto silk net (tulle) by workers from the Royal School of Needlework.
 The motifs included roses, thistles, daffodils and shamrocks to represent England, Scotland, Wales and Northern Ireland.
+Middleton's point-toed pump shoes were also from Alexander McQueen and had a lace pattern matching the dress with appliqués made by the Royal School of Needlework.

 The veil was held in place by the Cartier Halo Tiara, made in 1936 and lent to her by the Queen.
-It was purchased by the Queen's father, the future King George VI, for his wife Elizabeth three weeks before his accession.
+It was purchased by the Queen's father, who was to become King George VI, for his wife, Elizabeth, three weeks before his accession.
 Princess Elizabeth (later Queen Elizabeth II) received the tiara from her mother on her 18th birthday.
-In order to avoid her tiara falling off, as had happened for Lady Diana Spencer while wearing a Spencer family tiara during her 1981 wedding to the Prince of Wales, Catherine's stylists "backcombed the top [of her hair] to create a foundation for the tiara to sit around, then did a tiny plait in the middle and sewed it on."
+In order to avoid her tiara falling off (as had happened for Lady Diana Spencer while wearing a Spencer family tiara during her 1981 wedding to Charles, Prince of Wales), Catherine's stylists "backcombed the top [of her hair] to create a foundation for the tiara to sit around, then did a tiny plait in the middle and sewed it on."

-For the customary bridal themes of "Something old, something new, something borrowed, something blue", Middleton's gown and veil had lace appointments (the "old"); she was given custom-made diamond earrings by her parents (the "new") and the Queen's tiara (the "borrowed"); and a blue ribbon was sewn into the bodice (the "blue").
-Middleton's point-toed pump shoes were also from Alexander McQueen and had a lace pattern matching the dress with appliqués made by the Royal School of Needlework.
+For the customary bridal themes of "something old, something new, something borrowed, something blue", Middleton's gown and veil had lace appointments (the "old"); she was given custom-made diamond earrings by her parents (the "new") and the Queen's tiara (the "borrowed"); and a blue ribbon was sewn into the bodice (the "blue").

-The bride's shield-shaped wired bouquet, designed by Derek Connolly, contained myrtle, lily of the valley, sweet William, ivy and hyacinth.
+Catherine's shield-shaped wired bouquet, designed by Shane Connolly, contained myrtle, lily of the valley, sweet William, ivy and hyacinth.

-Middleton's hair was styled in loose curls for the occasion by hair dresser James Pryce of the Richard Ward Salon.
-She received private make-up lessons from Arabella Preston and the entire bridal party received "makeup artistry assistance" from Bobbi Brown make-up artist Hannah Martin prior to the event, but ultimately Middleton did her own makeup for the occasion.
+Catherine's hair was styled in loose curls for the occasion by hair dresser James Pryce of the Richard Ward Salon.
+She received private make-up lessons from Arabella Preston and the entire bridal party received "makeup artistry assistance" from Bobbi Brown make-up artist Hannah Martin prior to the event.
+It was reported at the time that ultimately Catherine did her own makeup for the occasion but Brown later stated that Martin had done her makeup.
 The look was described as a "soft smokey eye" with pink lips and cheeks.
 Her nails were painted by manicurist Marina Sandoval in a mixture of two polishes: a "barely there pink" and a "sheer beige" to complement her skin tone and gown.